5 Heroic Tools for Natural Language Processing

 SpaCy, an industrial-strength library boasting high performance

 As it is quite a recent addition to the field, SpaCy is currently treated as a new kid in town — with an interest, yet without proper affection.
 The fact this solution can currently work with English texts only is also kind of an anchor.
-However, due to C-like blazing fast performance, SpaCy provides a, superior to the rest of the competition.
+However, due to C-like blazing fast performance, SpaCy provides a compelling approach to NLP, superior to the rest of the competition.
 Try it once, never go for another option again, some specialists say, and who knows — maybe the new sheriff is in town, and NLTK will have to step from the throne one day…

 After you get a tight grip on these 5 heroic tools for Natural Language Processing, you will be able to learn any other library in quite a short time.
 We are sure, however, there will be no need for that, as NLTK with TextBlob, SpaCy, Gensim, and CoreNLP can cover almost all needs of any NLP project.
 Do you think otherwise?
 Please let us know in the comments — and share the article with your friends and colleagues if it was interesting and useful for you!